odpi/specs/ODP-Runtime.md

 ### Tools

--   On non-Windows, hadoop-tools-poject MUST be built with:
+-   On non-Windows, hadoop-tools-project MUST be built with:

     -   `-Pnative` = enable pipes support